• Skip to main content

 Types of youth sports with the most frequent injuries

-- Hockey.
-Ice hockey has a high injury rate, especially from concussions, fractures, and bruises.
-The combination of physical contact, puck impact, and skating on ice increases the risk of injury.
+• Hockey.
+Hockey player injuries are common, with a high rate of concussions, fractures, and bruises.
+The combination of physical contact, puck impact, and skating on ice significantly increases the risk of injury.

 Looking at young athletes, the most common injuries generally include concussions, sprains and strains, fractures and dislocations, and overuse injuries.
 Preventive measures like proper training, strength conditioning, and using safety equipment have helped reduce some injury rates in youth sports, but the nature of certain sports still poses higher risks for young athletes.